Strongly Typed View in ASP.NET Core MVC

 Strongly Typed View in ASP.NET Core MVC Application

-In this article, I am going to discuss How to Create a Strongly Typed View in ASP.NET Core MVC Application with Examples.
-Please read our previous article, where we discussed ViewBag in ASP.NET Core MVC Application.
-As part of this article, we are going to discuss the following pointers.
+In this article, I will discuss How to Create a Strongly Typed View in ASP.NET Core MVC Application with Examples.
+Please read our previous article discussing ViewBag in ASP.NET Core MVC Application.
+As part of this article, we will discuss the following pointers.

-2. How to Create a Strongly Typed View in ASP.NET Core?
+3. How do We Create a Strongly Typed View in ASP.NET Core MVC?

 Why do we need a Strongly Typed View in ASP.NET Core MVC?

-How to Create a Strongly Types View in ASP.NET Core MVC?
+How Do We Create Strongly Typed Views in ASP.NET Core MVC?

-To create a strongly typed view in ASP.NET Core MVC, you typically follow these steps:
+To create a strongly typed view in ASP.NET Core MVC, we need to follow the below steps:

-1. Create a Model: Define a model class that represents the data you want to display in the view.
-This class contains properties that correspond to the data you need to access and render in the view.
+1. Create a Model: Define a model class representing the data you want to display in the view.
+This class contains properties corresponding to the data you need to access and render in the view.

-2. Pass the Model to the View: In the controller action, create an instance of the model class, populate it with data, and then pass it to the view.
+2. Pass the Model to the View: In the controller action method, create an instance of the model class, populate it with data, and then pass it to the view.

 3. Declare the Model in the View: At the top of the view file, declare the model type using the @model directive.
 This informs the view about the type of data it will be working with.

-4. Access Model Properties in the View: Inside the view, you can access the properties of the model using Razor syntax (@Model.PropertyName).
-The compiler provides IntelliSense support for the properties of the model, helping you avoid typos and access properties safely.
+4. Access Model Properties in the View: You can access the model’s properties inside the view using Razor syntax (@Model.PropertyName).
+Here, you will get the intellisence support for the model properties.

 Example to Understand Strongly Typed View in ASP.NET Core MVC Application

-In order to create a Strongly Typed View from the controller’s action method, we need to pass the model object as a parameter to the View() extension method.
-The Controller base class provides us the following two overloaded versions of the View() extension method, which we can use to pass the model object from the controller action method to a view in the ASP.NET Core MVC Application.
+To create a Strongly Typed View from the controller’s action method, we must pass the model object as a parameter to the View() extension method.
+The Controller base class provides the following two overloaded versions of the View() extension method, which we can use to pass the model object from the controller action method to a view in the ASP.NET Core MVC Application.

 Example to Understand Strongly Typed View in ASP.NET Core MVC Application